 - Create a content plan

-- Gather your equipment
+- Gather your podcast equipment

 - Record your podcast